Gluten-Free Pineapple Upside Down Cake

 - Place the pineapple slices in the bottom of the cake pan.

-- Place the maraschino cherries in the centers of the pineapples and in the spaces in between the pineapples.
+- Place the maraschino cherries in the centers of the pineapple slices and in the spaces in between the pineapple slices.

 - In a medium-sized bowl, cream together the softened butter and granulated sugar together with a mixer, until fluffy.